Flagro/flagrotown-blog-backend/README.md

 - auth service for OAuth2 with google
     - implemented with Authlib library
 - blog posts service for managing blog texts and images
-    - implemented with PostgreSQL, SQLAlchemy, AWS S3 + Boto3
+    - implemented with PostgreSQL, SQLAlchemy, AWS S3 + Boto3 and GitPython
 - blog metrics service for mangaing upvotes/comments